esrabecker/Cyclistic---Capstone-Project/README.md

 8% of riders use the assistive options.
 Cyclistic users are more likely to ride for leisure, but about 30% use them to commute to work each day.

+About Dataset

+There's 12 files for each month and totally 5883043 rows and 13 columns.

 Key tasks

 1. Download data and store it appropriately.